SOCIAL MEDIA

 Toy catalogs were filled with Ideal kid's line and since the American Modern was so popular, mothers thought it adorable to buy their children a matching line.
 It is amazing to think that items that sold on average of only a few bucks catapulted Wright's sales thru the roof on this line.

 Sales of the Ideal toy set surpassed his Meladur and Flair lines of regular melmac, much to Wright's own surprise, (and in part due to the problems and failures at Northern.)
 Even when sales for Residential was plummeting, the royalty checks from this "Classic Plastics" line from Ideal kept rolling in.
-Production was taken over in the early 60's by another NY molder, and royalties continued until the line was no longer successful--dates suggest until approximately 1964 giving almost a ten year run!
+Production was taken over in the early 60's by another NY molder, and that's most likely when the blue and white pieces were produced.
+Royalties continued until the line was no longer successful--dates suggest until approximately 1964 giving almost a ten year run!
+That's pretty good for a kids line.
+I would be curious to see and know if the kids line did half as well, or a quarter as well as his adult lines.
+Some things we won't ever know.

 Some pieces unmarked, the Ideal toy line mimicked the American Modern Ceramic Shapes!